Canada Revenue Agency: Unions

+Operations

+The Canada Revenue Agency administers the federal tax system and delivers benefit programs on behalf of the Government of Canada.
+Its responsibilities include the collection of personal and corporate income taxes, the Goods and Services Tax/Harmonized Sales Tax (GST/HST), excise duties, and other levies.
+The Agency enforces compliance through audits, examinations, collections, and penalties when required.

+In addition to tax collection, the CRA administers income-tested benefits and credits such as the Canada Child Benefit and the GST/HST Credit.
+The Agency also provides administrative services for provincial and territorial governments, including the collection of personal income tax on their behalf under tax collection agreements.
+Through these combined activities, the CRA is responsible for managing a significant portion of federal and provincial government revenues and the delivery of major social benefits.

 Tax collection

 The CRA is responsible for collecting several taxes on behalf of the federal government, and most provincial and territorial governments (except Quebec), including personal income taxes, corporate taxes, sales taxes, fuel charges, and certain excise taxes as defined under the Excise Tax Act.
 As a separate agency, the CRA maintains partnerships and agreements with provincial, territorial, and other levels of government to administer non-harmonized sales tax programs on a cost-recovery basis.